steveshead/themed_php_database_login_register/README.md

 - `reset-password.php`
 - `mysql.sql`

-## PHP Databaseless User Login and Registration System
+## PHP User Login and Registration System with MySQL

 Written in PHP this script uses MySql to store user details.
 It has two user roles: admin and member.
 I have setup one user for each role with default values.
 Users and admins can edit their user